 - Keeping showers short, in order to reduce the loss of natural oils from the skin.

 If you are concerned about having dry skin, contact Skin Cancer Specialists, P.C. and Aesthetic Center, serving the greater Atlanta metro, for a consultation.
 We will evaluate your condition, and recommend the most suitable treatment option for you.
-Call us today to schedule a consultation.
+Call us today at 770-422-5557 or fill out the form on this page to schedule a consultation.